k-edge/FP_python_challenge/README.md

 }

-Your task is to create these features for the data in the csv file, and returns a *.csv file with original and new features.
+Your task is to write a job that create these features for the data in the csv file, and returns a *.csv file with original and new features.
+The job should be dockerized and instructions on how to run the job should be clearly given.

 ** If you need to make a decision regarding implementation please make the call and write why you made the decision you made.